Consumer Medicine Information

 bleeding or bruising more easily than normal, nose bleeds

-skin rash, fever, and pain in the muscle or joints
+skin rash, or blistering, fever, and pain in the muscle or joints

 severe itching, rash, or hives, fainting, unconsciousness

 signs of a serious skin reaction, such as painful red areas, severe or large blisters,